Stanimir Vaglenov is a Bulgarian journalist who works for Media Group Bulgaria.

 • Youth

-AMSTERDAM/BRUSSELS/SOFIA - Adoption is often linked to poor countries in the global South.
-Yet Flanders and the Netherlands adopt children from other European countries, such as Bulgaria and Hungary.
-This cross-border research shows that Roma children in these countries face discrimination and fall into the adoption system due to stigma, poverty and lack of support for families.
+SOFIA/BUDAPEST - When people think of adoption, they think of poor countries in the global south.
+However, Flanders and the Netherlands adopt children from other European countries, such as Bulgaria and Hungary.
+This cross-border investigation shows that Roma children in these countries are discriminated against and end up in the adoption system due to stigma, poverty and a lack of support for families.

 Where The EU Washes Its Dirty Linen